baaivision/See3D/README.md

 - We achieve state-of-the-art results in single and sparse views reconstruction, demonstrating remarkable zero-shot and open-world generation capability, offering a novel perspective on scalable 3D generation.

 ## News
-**[12/7/2024]**
+**[12/10/2024]**
 We have released the pretrained models and inference code.
-You can download models and example data [here](https://drive.google.com/drive/folders/1uz4NtAtYYiV53dYlJ_I78fVzqxUBk-Fb?usp=sharing/)
+You can download models and example test data [here](https://drive.google.com/drive/folders/1uz4NtAtYYiV53dYlJ_I78fVzqxUBk-Fb?usp=sharing/)

 ## Installation
 ```sh